Transrectal ultrasonography

 Transrectal ultrasonography, or TRUS in short, is a method of creating an image of organs in the pelvis, most commonly used to perform an ultrasound-guided needle biopsy evaluation of the prostate gland in men with elevated prostate-specific antigen or prostatic nodules on digital rectal exam.
-TRUS--guided biopsy may reveal prostate cancer, benign prostatic hypertrophy, or prostatitis.
+TRUS-guided biopsy may reveal prostate cancer, benign prostatic hyperplasia, or prostatitis.
 TRUS may also detect other diseases of the lower rectum and can be used to stage primary rectal cancer.